DAsh365/CodeCanvas-Blogsphere/README.md

 ## Usage

-To get started with CodeCanvas Blogsphere, simply visit the deployed application at [URL_HERE] and sign up for an account.
+To get started with CodeCanvas Blogsphere, simply visit the deployed application at [CodeCanvas Blogsphere](https://codecanvas-blogsphere-054fc7745d56.herokuapp.com) and sign up for an account.
 Once you're signed in, you can start creating your own blog posts, commenting on existing posts, and engaging with the community.

 ## Contributing